-5.Water for construction
+6.Water for construction

-Water for construction works should be obtained only from the approved sites.
+Water for construction works should be obtained only from the approved site

-6.Impacts on transport infrastructure (especially temporary loss of road or rail access, risks of traffic congestion)
+7.Impacts on transport infrastructure (especially temporary loss of road or rail access, risks of traffic congestion)

-A good traffic control should be implemented in the construction stage.
-As there is bend on the road adjacent to the site proper road safety measures should be included with warning signs and permanent trained watchmen, luminous sign boards indicating slope instability risk and road obstruction notification signs, night lamps etc. are strongly recommended at this site.
+A good traffic control should be in place following the contractors ESMP specific to this site.
+Proper road safety measures should be included with warning signs and permanent trained watchmen.
+As the road is busy even in the night, a night watchmen and permanent night lamps, safety signs on slope instability hazard risk etc. are important for this site